General Jean Joseph Amable Humbert

 Pronunciation:

-Originally making a living as a rabbit hunter, Jean-Joseph-Amable Humbert first joined the military in July of 1789 when he joined the National Guard of Lyon.
+Originally making a living as a rabbit hunter, Jean Joseph Amable Humbert first joined the military in July of 1789 when he joined the National Guard of Lyon.
 Three years later he joined the 13th Battalion of Volunteers of Vosges and that August he was promoted to capitaine and then lieutenant colonel in the battalion.
 In April of 1794 Humbert was promoted to général de brigade and employed in the Army of the Coasts of Brest.
-The next year he served under Hoche at Quiberon and went on to fight at Sainte-Barbe and Fort Penthièvre.
+The next year he served under Hoche at Quiberon and he fought at Sainte-Barbe and Fort Penthièvre.

 In 1796 General Humbert was designated for the Army of the Rhine but this was in fact a cover story for a secret mission to prepare an expedition to invade England.
 When the French Republic launched the expedition to Ireland that December, Humbert embarked on the ship Les Droits-de-l'Homme and then took part in the naval battle against the British on January 7, 1797.
 A week later his ship was shipwrecked at the Bay of Audierne but Humbert survived.
 Afterwards, he was sent to the Army of the Sambre and Meuse to serve in Watrin's division.
 That September Humbert took part in the coup of 18 Fructidor that suppressed the royalist factions of the government and prevented them from gaining control.

-Humbert went on to join the Army of Switzerland in April of 1799 and that May he was driven out of Lucisteig.
-Next he joined Soult's division and he was lightly wounded by a shot during the defense of the camp near Zurich on June 4th.
-Humbert was given command of the reserve of grenadiers and then fought at the Battle of Zurich in September and at Andelfingen in October.
+Humbert went on to join the Army of Switzerland in April of 1799 and that May he was driven out of Luzisteig.
+Next he joined Soult's division and he was lightly wounded by a shot during the defense of the camp near Zürich on June 4th.
+Humbert was given command of the reserve of grenadiers and then he fought at the Battle of Zürich in September and at Andelfingen in October.
 After a brief stint with the Army of the Rhine, he was sent to the Army of the West, but he left his post without authorization in June of 1801.

 General Humbert was next selected to take part in the expedition to Saint-Domingue and he was given a position in Rochambeau's division.
 After arriving in Saint-Domingue, he fought at the action of Cap-Haïtien and then seized Port-au-Prince and Port-de-la-Paix in February of 1802.
 Humbert was named commander of Môle Saint-Nicolas that summer, but he fell ill and was replaced until he was well enough to resume command.
 Shortly after Humbert resumed his command that August, General Brunet accused him of plundering and Humbert was ordered to return to Cap-Haïtien.
 However, Humbert refused the order and remained at Môle Saint-Nicolas until that September when he handed over his command to General Morpas.
-The commander of the expedition, Napoleon's brother-in-law General Leclerc, sent Humbert back to France due to the questions about his behavior and actions.
+The commander of the expedition, Napoleon's brother-in-law General Leclerc, sent Humbert back to France due to the questions about Humbert's behavior and actions, not to mention rumors swirling about his wife Pauline's interest in Humbert.2

 In later years Humbert traveled to Texas and Mexico to take part in adventures there, and upon his return to New Orleans he was arrested for alleged piracy against the Spanish.
-A group of Frenchmen in Louisiana came to his defense as did the Governor of Louisiana, and he was released.3
+A group of Frenchmen in Louisiana came to his defense as did the governor of Louisiana, and he was released.5

 Notes